Detail einer Collage - Vögel aus Pflanzenresten picken Futter aus einer Puppenhand

 Romance 2.0

-The new romanticism: not an escape, but the present.
+The new romance: not escape, but here and now.

 Or: The art of the moment